utiasASRL/vtr3/README.md

   - Ubuntu 20.04 comes with gcc/g++ 9, but CUDA 10.2 does not work with gcc/g++ 9, so we need to change the system default gcc/g++ version.
 Follow the tutorial [here](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa) and switch the default gcc/g++ version to 8.
   - **TODO**: this may change in the future, keep an eye on the updates of CUDA.

+### Change default python version to python3

+- **Ubuntu 20.04**
+  - We do not need python 2 on ubuntu 20.04, so change the default python version to python 3.

+    ```bash
+    sudo apt install python-is-python3
+    ```

+    This is needed because we want to use python3 to install everything, but some packages default to use python from `/usr/bin/python` which is python2.

 ### Install Eigen

 - **Ubuntu 20.04 and 18.04**